 Maharishi was always acknowledging and honoring the source of the wisdom that he was teaching, Maharishi gave all credit to his teacher and the Advaita tradition's lineage of great souls before him.
 Author Paul Mason among others credits Brahmananda Saraswati with giving Mahesh the methods of swift, deep meditation and telling him they are suited to lots of people other than monks, and Mason also assesses that the bulk of Maharishi's key ideas are rooted in Guru Dev's thought.
 (2005:50)

 Commisioned.
 Mahesh was commissioned to bring the age-old techniques of TM to the world.
-Guru Dev's disciple Dr. Raj P. Varma told Elsa Dragemark (1926–2011) that moments before Guru Dev passed away the 20th of May, 1953, he called Mahesh (he was a brahmachari, yogi-in-training then) and asked him to sit down.
+Guru Dev's disciple Dr. Raj P. Varma told Elsa Dragemark (1926–2011) that moments before Guru Dev passed away the 20th of May, 1953, he called Mahesh (who was a brahmachari, yogi-in-training then) and asked him to sit down.
 Guru Dev said there was one thing more he himself should have done, but did not have the time to carry through.
 Maharishi wondered what that could be, adding, "Tell me, so that I can fulfil it."

 Guru Dev said: "What I have taught you also contains the knowledge of the technique for the householder."
 He let Mahesh teach "a simple method suitable for everyone.
 Ask the people to sit and meditate after this method a few moments every morning and evening.
 Teach them to enjoy life."
 Mahesh accepted Guru Dev's last wish as his guiding line and life-task.
 (Dr. Raj P. Varma, in Dragemark 1972:261-2)

 Maharishi did not present himself as a guru or claim his teachings as his own.
 Instead he taught "in the name of his guru and paid tribute to him by placing a picture of Sri Guru Dev behind him when he spoke.